While My Drill Gently Weeps

 A great route for hot and sunny days due to it's northeast facing aspect and awesome 2nd pitch.
 This is a great moderate line that brings you to the summit of Hootgoat Mountain and deserves more attention.

 P1.
 5.8 180'.
 On the bottom left margin of the the northeast shoulder of Hootgoat, find a bolt line heading to a 4 inch crack.
-Follow the bolt line crossing the crack on the way and trend close to the left margin of the buttress.
-Climb past some prominent chickenheads to a stegosaurus fin like dike.
+Follow the bolt line to the crack and then trend slightly right following a line of bolts on the right side of the shoulder.
+Climb a steadily steepening slab to a stegosaurus fin like dike.
 Follow the dike up to a bolt anchor.
 Great pitch!
+13 bolts

 P4.
 5.8 stem up the chimney and reach across to clip the first bolt.
 A stout boulder problem gets you across the chimney and into a crack above the bolt.
 Continue up the crack to friction and the summit.